Environment

 Receive the latest updates about the project.

 The Goldendale Energy Storage Project is critical infrastructure for fighting climate change and maintaining grid reliability.
+Representing the vast majority of America's storage capacity, pumped storage hydropower is the greenest energy storage technology, and it:

 In October 2020, a dozen stakeholders from the environmental nonprofit sector and the energy industry—including Rye Development, American Rivers, American Whitewater and more—signed a joint agreement to address climate change “by both advancing the renewable energy and storage benefits of hydropower and the environmental and economic benefits of healthy rivers.”
 The agreement specifically calls out closed-loop storage projects as part of the solution.